Cora Pearl: Life as a courtesan

-Her most dedicated benefactor and enduring admirer was Joseph Charles Paul Bonaparte, the Emperor's cousin.
-She met the prince in 1868 when he was forty two years old, and their liaison lasted nine years, the longest relationship in Pearl's career.
+Her most dedicated benefactor and enduring admirer was Joseph Charles Paul Bonaparte, the emperor's cousin.
+She met the prince in 1868 when he was age 42, and their liaison lasted nine years, the longest relationship in Pearl's career.
 He bought her several homes, one a veritable palace, known as "les Petites Tuileries".

 In 1860, Pearl made an appearance at a masquerade ball attended by the elite of Parisian society.
 She caused a sensation in appearing as a scantily costumed Eve, whose degree of nudity diverged little from the biblical original.
 Invariably enthusiastic about exhibiting her physical charms to an audience, she took the role of a singing Cupid in the Jacques Offenbach operetta Orphée aux Enfers, (Orpheus in the Underworld) performed at the Theatre Bouffes-Parisien in 1867.
 It was written that "Cora Pearl made an appearance half-naked on the stage.
 That evening the Jockey Club in its entirety, graced the theatre.
-All the names…of French nobility were there…It was a success of a kind…" The chronicle of the evening continued, "Apparently the beautiful Cora Pearl had already munched up a brochette ("skewer") of five or six historical fortunes with her pretty white teeth."
+All the names...of French nobility were there...It was a success of a kind."
+The chronicle of the evening continued with "Apparently the beautiful Cora Pearl had already munched up a brochette ("skewer") of five or six historical fortunes with her pretty white teeth."

-The highest point of Pearl’s career as courtesan were the years 1865-1870.
-In his biography of Pearl, The Pearl From Plymouth (1950), W. H. Holden wrote that there was evidence that Pearl regularly sent money to both her mother in England and father in America.
+The highest point of Pearl's career as courtesan were the years 1865 to 1870.
+In his biography The Pearl from Plymouth (1950), W.H.
+Holden wrote that there was evidence that Pearl regularly sent money to both her mother in England and father in America.
 For Pearl, money was for spending, for accumulating the luxuries of life, and buying her way to a coveted perch in the upper echelons of society.
-Her jewel collection alone was valued at some one million francs; at one point, she owned three homes, and her clothing was made for her by the renowned couturier Charles Frederick Worth.
+Her jewel collection alone was valued at 1 million francs; at one point, she owned three homes, and her clothing was made for her by the renowned couturier Charles Frederick Worth.
 As her career prospered, the gifts from her suitors needed to be both costly and imaginative.
-She pitted her admirers against one another, raising the price for her favours as the game between competitors escalated.
-In her heyday, she was able to command as high a price as ten thousand francs for an evening's entertainment.
+She pitted her admirers against one another, raising the price for her favours as the games among competitors escalated.
+In her heyday, she was able to command as high a price as 10,000 francs for an evening's entertainment.